Location-Aided Pilot Contamination Avoidance for Massive MIMO Systems

 \subsection{Channel Model}

 The uplink channel of user $i$ from cell $j$ to BS $k$ is denoted by $\mathbf{h}_{ijk}\in\mathbb{C}^{M}$.
-We note that the channel depends only on user $i$ and BS $k$, but the use of the additional index $j$ allows us to distinguish in which cell the users belong to.
-The channel is modeled as the superposition of $B$ arriving paths \cite{tsaitheimpact2002,Gesbert}
+We note that the channel depends only on user $i$ and BS $k$, but the use of the additional index $j$ allows us to distinguish in which cell the users belong to. {We consider the channel as the superposition of a large number of paths \cite{Gesbert,Guiseppe,tsaitheimpact2002}:}